 opportunity, and besides them, every seat in a Formula One underdog is threatened by the drivers who pay for the seat),

 - with different cultures and at a fast pace of life, as racers also drive away annually

-- to 21 racing around the world, which also indicates that today's Formula One is purely commercial-oriented,
+- More than 20 races per season, which also indicates that today’s Formula One is purely commercial-oriented,

 - with media exposure 24 hours a day,

-- with the constant pursuit of improving the quality of your ride,
+- with the constant pursuit of improving the quality of your driving,

 - by constantly maintaining the fitness of a top athlete,